The Right Dosage Of Topical Tranexamic Acid

 How to Use Topical Tranexamic Acid

-You should only use the product once daily.
+You should start using the product once daily.
 If you’re using other active ingredients in your routine such as retinoids or prescription ingredients, use your tranexamic acid product in the morning before moisturiser and/or sunscreen.
 This is so you don’t overload your skin during your nightly skincare routine.

 If tranexamic acid is the only active ingredient in your routine it’s better to apply it once at night before moisturiser (rather than in the morning).